 This leaves an open command-line window.
 Instead of shortcut the

-following vbs file can be made, where command_name
+following vbs file can be made, where command_name should be set to

 whatever program someone wants to open.